mapmeld/scraping-by-in-nodejs/README.md

 For "git repository" you can leave it blank, or create a repo on GitHub.
 Paste in the HTTP URL.

-For "license" you can review [several options http://choosealicense.com/] for open-sourcing your code, but I typically use MIT.
+For "license" you can review [several options](http://choosealicense.com/) for open-sourcing your code, but I typically use MIT.

 Running npm init creates package.json, the main source of information about your module, its use, and the libraries that it needs to work.
-You can modify these results later or re-run npm init.
+You can modify this file later directly, or re-run npm init.

 ### Install Node modules as dependencies

-You don't need to re-invent the wheel for requesting an HTML page.
-Continue in the command prompt:
+You don't need to re-invent the wheel to load an HTML page into your script.
+In the command prompt:

 ```bash
 npm install request --save